dhruvchowdhary/Ghost-Pilots/README.md

 * Version 2.2

 * Version 2.0
-• Sound Effects
+-Sound Effects
-• Better Visuals
+-Better Visuals
-• Better BOSS
+-Better BOSS
-• bug fixes
+-bug fixes

 * Version 1.3
 This is our planned build version to submit to app store unless there are major bugs to fix!